LinuxCommandLibrary

 -o{Directory}

-Set the output directory for extracted files.
+Set output directory

 -v{Size}[b|k|m|g]